Tang-Li-Jen/High-Value-Customer-Forecast-Competition/README.md

 - [RFM model](https://en.wikipedia.org/wiki/RFM_(market_research))

-For example, we use recency from last logging or purchase detail as features.
+For example, we use recency from last log-in or purchase detail as features.
 Recency has intuitive explanation that the longer time ago the last purchase/logging users have, the lower chances they show up and purchase.
 As for frequency, we divided this dimension into different levels:

 1. Distinct days or single counts